Denji Sentai Megaranger: Megarangers

 The Megarangers (sans Yuusaku Hayakawa) transformed.
 From left to right: Kouichirou Endo, Chisato Jougasaki, Kenta Date, Miku Imamura, and Shun Namiki.

-Five high school students chosen by INET become the titular Denji Sentai Megaranger, with one additional member who is an INET agent.
+Five high school students are chosen by INET become the eponymous Megarangers, with one additional member who is an INET agent.
 Their base of operations is the Digital Research Club at Moroboshi High School.

 Kenta Date

 Kenta Date/Mega Red (伊達 健太/メガレッド, Date Kenta/Mega Reddo): 18 years old, Kenta is a slacker and knucklehead who likes yakiniku (to a point where he will ask Dr. Kubota to treat him to a yakiniku lunch for every mission accomplished), but is also friendly, playful, and has a good heart.
 He becomes an ideal candidate to become a Megaranger after beating a skilled opponent on INET's Megaranger arcade game, which was actually a tool used to recruit Megarangers.

-Mega Red's forehead symbol is a Personal computer; ironically, Kenta is the only member who does not like computers.
-This symbol allows him to upload data and program skills into his mind, making him an adaptable warrior.
+As Mega Red, Kenta's forehead symbol is a personal computer, which enables him to upload data and program skills into his mind, making him an adaptable warrior.
+Ironically, he is the only member who does not like computers.